huaweicloud-latam/knowledge-base/docs/compute/ims/private-windows-image-from-iso-files.md

 ## Services

-**Nota: Para o Windows Server 2019, ignore a seção 6.4.**
+**Note: For Windows Server 2019, skip section 6.4.**

-Clique no Windows Search e digite “services” para abrir a janela relativa à administração dos serviços do Windows.
+Click on Windows Search and type “services” to open the Windows services management window.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image66.png)

-Navegue até “Windows Firewall” e clique duas vezes.
-Em “Startup type” selecione “Disabled”.
+Navigate to “Windows Firewall” and double-click it.
+In “Startup type” select “Disabled”.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image67.png)

 ## DHCP

-Cheque se os NICs da instância estão configuradas como DHCP.
-Para isso, navegue até o “Control Panel” através do Windows Search, vá até “Network and Internet Connections”, clique em ”Network and Sharing Center”.
+Check if the instance's NICs are configured as DHCP.
+To do this, navigate to the “Control Panel” through Windows Search, go to “Network and Internet Connections”, click on ”Network and Sharing Center”.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image68.png)